LimeChain/etherlime/README.md

 **etherlime** is an ethereum development and deployment framework based on [ethers.js](https://github.com/ethers-io/ethers.js/).

 This framework provides alternative to the other web3.js based frameworks and allows for ultimate control by the developer.
-It also adds much needed verboseness in the deployment process so that you can be better aware what is going on (as opposed to the general shooting in the dark technique).
+It also adds much needed verboseness in the deployment process so that you can be aware of what is really going on (as opposed to the general shooting in the dark technique).

-This framework was born out of necessity and with hardships and trouble of the day to day work in mind.
-We are trying to easy the pain of deployment, compilation and unit testing and add much needed stability to the process.
+This framework was born out of necessity, hardships and trouble in the development and deployment of ethereum smart contract.
+We are trying to ease the pain of deployment, compilation and unit testing and add much needed stability to the process.
 In our mind ethers is much more stable alternative than web3.js for the moment therefore this framework is born.

 **Milestones:**
-1. Being able to deploy compiled contracts (compiled in the truffle format) on local and infura nodes
+1. Being able to deploy compiled contracts (compiled in the truffle format) on local and infura nodes <---- We are here
-2. Being able to compile contracts to the desired formats for deployment
+2. [Not Ready]Being able to compile contracts to the desired formats for deployment
-3. Being able to run unit tests on the compiled contracts
+3. [Not Ready]Being able to run unit tests on the compiled contracts

 ## Installing